BK VEF Rīga: Rise under Butautas

-Before the 2011-2012 season, VEF Rīga participated in the Euroleague qualification round round for the first time, where they lost to ALBA Berlin.
+Before the 2011-2012 season, VEF Rīga participated in the Euroleague qualification round for the first time, where they lost to ALBA Berlin.
 It meant VEF Rīga had to play in Eurocup, where they reached the Last 16 round for the first time.
 In Baltic League, they finished in third place, while in the Latvian league VEF Rīga repeated as champions defeating Ventspils, in the finals, 4-1.

 During the following off-season, VEF Rīga got lucky by getting E.J.
 Rowland, who was loaned from Unicaja Málaga with favorable conditions.
 Rowland turned out to be a massive part of upcoming success.
 Rowland, surrounded by a strong core consisting of Latvian players, helped VEF Rīga get wins over well-established teams.
 The culmination of the season was on 15 January 2013 when VEF Rīga trashed Bilbao Basket at Arēna Rīga, 99-76.
 In the VTB United League, VEF Rīga stopped after Quarterfinals, but in Latvian League, they won the third consecutive title against Ventspils (4-1).

 After a very good season, VEF Rīga lost its top players as Bilbao bought out Dairis Bertāns, and E.J.
 Rowland signed a lucrative contract in Turkey, followed by other departures.
 The season wasn't as good as the previous one.
 One of the reasons was the inconsistent lineup.
 One of the biggest signings of the summer, Gani Lawal, left the team in the preseason.
 VEF Rīga had a first-round exit in the Euroleague qualification round which was followed by not making the second round in the Eurocup.
 In the end, affected by injuries and some unexpected events like Derrick Nix leaving the team on the eve of the Latvian League finals, after three years of dominance VEF Rīga lost the domestic championship, losing to Ventspils, 1-4.